 17 February 2008 (updated 14 June 2015)

 At the IEET, a Transhumanist think tank, Russell Blackford has posted on “Religion and Nanotechnology”.
 He notes that support for nanotechnology correlates in western countries with secularism, and the United States comes in much lower than other western countries both in support for nanotechnology and secularism.
 He then advocates “a direct, long-term, unremitting campaign to weaken the cognitive and moral authority of religion”.

-[Thanks for reading!
-You might also like "Resuscitation, by Cryonics or Otherwise, Is a Religious Mandate".]
+If you like these thoughts, you might also like “Resuscitation, by Cryonics or Otherwise, Is a Religious Mandate.”